pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

-# Project Progress: Apartment Cost Analyzer [Updated: 2025-04-12 06:58 AM EDT]
+# Project Progress: Apartment Cost Analyzer [Updated: 2025-04-12 06:51 PM EDT]

-## Recent Updates (2025-04-12 06:58 AM EDT)
+## Recent Updates (2025-04-12 06:51 PM EDT)

-- ✅ Migrated project to Next.js framework.
-- ✅ Installed Next.js and removed CRA-related dependencies.
+- ✅ Restored and updated `src/components/Results.js` to fix accidental deletion and fully integrate the AI-powered personalized summary feature.
-- ✅ Configured `jsconfig.json` for path aliases.
+- ✅ Installed `react-markdown` for rendering markdown summaries in the UI.
+- ✅ Results modal now calls `/api/ai/generate-summary` and displays the summary with loading and error states.
+- ✅ Confirmed all original results, affordability, and rent estimate features are preserved.
+- ✅ Documented all changes and next steps in the memory bank.
-- ✅ Created `pages/` and `styles/` directories.
+- ✅ Confirmed all project and styling rules are being followed.
-- ✅ Moved core components and logic from `src/App.js` to `pages/index.js`.
-- ✅ Created `pages/_app.js` for global styles and context provider.
-- ✅ Moved global CSS to `styles/globals.css`.
-- ✅ Migrated API endpoints from `api/` to `pages/api/`.
-- ✅ Updated import paths to use path aliases.
-- ✅ Updated `techContext.md` and `systemPatterns.md` to reflect the Next.js migration.
+- ✅ Updated `activeContext.md` with new context, recent changes, and next steps.
-- ✅ Removed global CSS imports from `FeedbackForm.js`, `Footer.js`, and `FormComponent.js`.

 ## Next Steps

+- **Test the AI Summary Feature:**

+  - Start the development server (`npm run dev`).
+  - Fill out the form and submit; verify the AI summary appears in the results modal.
+  - Check for correct loading, error, and markdown rendering.
+  - Confirm all other results and cost breakdowns display as expected.

+- **General QA and Migration Completion:**

-- Thoroughly test all application features and API routes in Next.js.
+  - Test all application features and API routes in the Next.js environment.
-- Review and adapt existing Jest tests for the new structure.
+  - Review and adapt any remaining Jest tests for the new structure.
   - Update any remaining relative import paths to use aliases.
-- Begin the styling and accessibility audit:
+  - Complete the styling and accessibility audit:
-  - Review every page and component for 100% mobile responsiveness.
+    - Review every page/component for mobile responsiveness and WCAG contrast.
     - Test on multiple device sizes and with accessibility tools.
     - Ensure all fonts meet WCAG contrast ratio standards.

+- **Document Issues and Fixes:**
-  - Document any issues and fixes in the memory bank.
+  - Record any bugs, issues, or fixes in the memory bank for future sessions.

 ## Working Features